timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 `NULL` to `start_offset` or `end_offset` makes the range open-ended and will extend to the beginning or end of time, respectively.
 However, it seldom makes sense to use `NULL` for the `end_offset`.
-Instead, it is recommended to set the `end_offset` such that at least one time bucket is excluded.
+Instead, it is recommended to set the `end_offset` so that at least the most recent time bucket is excluded.
 For time-series data that see mostly in-order writes, the time buckets that still see lots of writes will quickly have out-of-date aggregates.
-Eliding the buckets will also provide better performance.
+Excluding those time buckets will provide better performance.

 For example, to create a policy for `conditions_summary_hourly` that keeps the continuous aggregate up to date with the underlying